2sic/app-jobs/readme.md

 The app is built with the [pattern **Don't be DAFT**][daft] (DAFT = Densely Abstract Features for Techies), aka the **Anti-Abstraction** pattern.
 So customizing it is mostly done using common technologies like HTML, JS and some C#.

-## Quick Intro To The Mobius Forms App for DNN
+## Quick Intro To The Jobs App for DNN
 A [DNN App][2sxc] is like a DNN module, just way better :).
 Since this is an open-code/open-source 2sxc-app, you can customize it to be anything you want!
 This list just shows what it already does, so you know what you get out-of-the-first-box.

 Because it's so simple and uses 2sxc, you can easily